jfx2006/markdown-here/README.md

 # ![logo][logo]
 Markdown Here Revival

-*Markdown Here Revival* is a fork of Markdown Here, the popular browser extension specifically targeting modern Thunderbird versions.
+*Markdown Here Revival* is a fork of [Markdown Here](https://markdown-here.com/), the popular browser extension in order to specifically target modern Thunderbird versions.

-It lets you write email in Markdown and render them before sending.
+It lets you write email in Markdown and render it as HTML before sending.
 It also supports syntax highlighting (just specify the language in a fenced code block).

 Unfortunately, attempts by a few members of the user community to contact the author of Markdown Here have been unsuccessful.

+## Compatibility

+This is a mail extension for [Mozilla Thunderbird](https://thunderbird.net/).
+Support for browser-based email such as GMail, Outlook, or Yahoo Mail was removed to reduce tne necessary ongoing maintenace burden from these platforms.

-### Table of Contents
+# Table of Contents

 **[Installation Instructions](#installation-instructions)**<br>
 **[Usage Instructions](#usage-instructions)**<br>
 **[Troubleshooting](#troubleshooting)**<br>